The Complete Guide to Yoga for Specialized Health Needs

 Managing Fatigue

-Keep sessions short, add restorative poses, and budget your energy.
+Keep sessions short, include restorative poses, and budget your energy.
 Let your body—not the clock—set the pace.

 Case Study: David’s MS Journey